Good working practice

 If for some reason you need to access backup files and work working on a design, the backup (.bak) file needs to be renamed perhaps to a name such as RecoveredSideGarden.lcd in order for the backup copy to be worked on.
 In other words unless a file has the extension .lcd, it will not open in gCADPlus.

 *** Use the incremental backup tool - the green + sign on the standard toolbar while developing your design.
-This provides a 'reverse' option if you find that a new design idea is not working out. **
+As well as saving an additional copy of the drawing, this provides a 'reverse' option if you find that a new design idea is not working out. **